antennapedia/antennapedia.com/src/hour/rl_clear_head.md

 "Delighted to meet you, Peter Storm Brown.
 I think we shall get on famously."

 He touched a finger to the tiny tiny hand curled against his son's chin.
 His son.

+## Reading

+Infants were agents of chaos.
+Squalling, spitting, urinating agents of chaos.
+Randall had, in defiance of current practice, learned to change a nappie, and he had also learned to fear this process.
+Peter Storm Brown was entirely capable of pissing straight into the air while his wet nappie was being removed, and woe betide a man who leaned over him when this happened.

+"Randall, dear, this is what the nanny is for," said Lix, to whom this never seemed to happen.
+He had enough money for such luxuries as a nanny, and he did want Lix not to feel as if she had to give up everything because they were now parents.

+Were again parents.

+Little Peter in his arms, a tiny thing that met his gaze solemnly and latched onto his finger.
+Little Peter knew his mother and he knew his father and when he first learned to smile Randall wanted to be there to see it.
+He had missed an entire brief lifetime for Sophia; he would be an old man when Peter was grown.
+He was determined to miss no more than forced now.

+And thus it was that he sat in his armchair of an evening, Lix curled up nearby on the sofa, Peter in the crook of his arm.
+He read to the boy. *In that pleasant district of merry England which is watered by the river Don, there extended in ancient times a large forest, covering the greater part of the beautiful hills and valleys which lie between Sheffield and the pleasant town of Doncaster.* Not a thing Peter would understand, perhaps, but Randall liked to believe that it would remain with him, especially if read in the accent of a modern-day Scot.
+Robin Hood next, perhaps, or more of the great Scott, or perhaps The Boy's King Arthur.
+His father had done this for him, so long ago now, and he'd been reading long before he'd been sent to school.
+Surely Peter would follow suit, particularly with such a clever mother.

+So Randall read to his boy, with his wife listening in, her feet up on the sofa.
+It was a race to see which would be lulled to sleep by his voice first, his son or his wife.
+Randall did not take it as criticism.
+He would sit happily, dandling his boy, with his beloved wife (his wife!
+Lix! with him at last) near enough that he could smell her perfume.
+He would keep them safe, he swore, this time he would not turn his back.